SlateFoundation/slate-cbl/sencha-workspace/SlateTasksTeacher/Readme.md

 Provides a view of multiple students' progress along a list of competencies, typically those of an entire content area.

-## TODO

-- [ ] Use /bootstrap call to get server-provided task defaults like "Studio"

 ## Application Structure

 The following files are all needed to build and load the application.